All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 GI side effects (nausea 44 percent, diarrhea 30 percent, vomiting 24 percent in STEP 1) can cause dehydration, which is especially risky in cardiac patients on diuretics, ACE inhibitors, or ARBs.
 Kidney function should be monitored during the titration phase.

-Gallbladder events occur at elevated rates during rapid weight loss.
+Gallbladder events occur at improved rates during rapid weight loss.
 In SELECT, cholelithiasis occurred in 1.6 percent of semaglutide patients versus 1.1 percent with placebo.

 Wegovy carries a boxed warning regarding thyroid C-cell tumors in rodent studies.
-It is contraindicated in patients with medullary thyroid carcinoma or MEN2.
+It's contraindicated in patients with medullary thyroid carcinoma or MEN2.

-Patients should not discontinue existing cardiovascular medications (statins, antiplatelets, beta-blockers, ACE inhibitors/ARBs) when starting Wegovy.
-It is an addition to, not a replacement for, guideline-directed medical therapy.
+Patients shouldn't discontinue existing cardiovascular medications (statins, antiplatelets, beta-blockers, ACE inhibitors/ARBs) when starting Wegovy.
+It's an addition to, not a replacement for, guideline-directed medical therapy.
 Wegovy alongside cardiac medications

 Who Might Benefit